-A summary of fees and charges for the 2016/17 year, particularly relating to Resource Management Act (RMA) fees.
-A full list of fees is available separately from the Council or from the Council website.
-In accordance with Section 100 of the Local Government Act 2002 (the Act), Council resolves to permit an unbalanced budget in that the Forecast Statement of Comprehensive Revenue and Expense.
-Council is forecasting an operating surplus for the year commencing 1 July 2016.
+In accordance with Section 100 of the Local Government Act 2002 (the Act), Council resolves to permit an unbalanced budget in that the Forecast Statement of Comprehensive Revenue and Expense Council is forecasting an operating surplus for the year commencing 1 July 2017.

-In its Forecast Statement of Comprehensive Revenue and Expense, Council is reporting a surplus due to forecast revenue including grants and subsidies specifically provided by external parties to fund capital expenditure projects.
+In its forecast Statement of Comprehensive Revenue and Expense, Council is reporting a surplus due to forecast revenue including grants and subsidies specifically provided by external parties to fund capital expenditure projects.
 These grants and subsidies are not available to meet day to day forecast operating expenses.
 Expenditure associated with these grants and subsidies is recorded in the Forecast Statement of Financial Position, not the Forecast Statement of Comprehensive Revenue and Expense.
 Forecast interest income on Special Funds invested is allocated to and reinvested with those special funds and is therefore also not available to meet forecast day to day operating costs.

 Council fully funds depreciation on assets and maintains investments to match depreciation special fund balances.
 Timaru District Council is of the opinion that it is financially prudent not to have a balanced budget in the Forecast Statement of Comprehensive Revenue and Expense and, due to the matters noted above, it is necessary for forecast revenue to exceed forecast expense in the Forecast Statement of Comprehensive Revenue and Expense.
-These prospective financial statements were authorised for issue by Timaru District Council on 28 June 2016.
-Timaru District Council is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.